GNOME/librsvg/tests/README.md

 * `api` - Tests the full C API of librsvg: all the public functions, the RsvgHandle class and its methods, and its GObject properties.

-* `loading` - Tests that compressed and uncompressed SVGs are loaded correctly even if read one or two bytes at a time.
-This is basically a test for the state machines in the loading code.

 * `crash` - Ensures that loading and parsing (but not rendering) a particular SVG doesn't crash or yield a GError.

 * `render-crash` - Ensures that rendering a loaded SVG doesn't crash.

-* `dimensions` - Loads an SVG, and tests that librsvg computes the correct dimensions for the toplevel SVG element, or one of the individual sub-elements.

 * `errors` - Tests that errors are reported from the API when SVG files have deliberate errors in them.